 I always make sure to say here on my blog that I’m not a professional, I’m just a regular gal who likes to bake!
 I’ve never had any training or schooling.
 I’m always trying to learn more about baking and find ways to get better at it.

-Last year was the first time I ever made macarons.
+2019 was the first time I ever made vegan macarons.
 The most popular ways to make them are by using either the Italian method or the French method.

 I had originally adapted a recipe I found online last year and it worked OK but I didn’t quite have my technique down.
 I wasn’t happy with how they looked so decided to redo this post.